 This is a family post with pictures I took on a recent day spent in Bourton-on-the-water in Gloucestershire.
-View them using the gallery below or see them in full size using this link.
+View them using the gallery below.

 Although there was a forecast for some rain about it turned out to be a beautiful summers day with uninterrupted sunshine from the moment we arrived.
 Too much sunshine actually – I don’t like the heat much.
 I’d taken my DSLR kit with me which consists of a Pentax K5, Sigma 18-125mm HSM zoom, Tamron 90mm f/2.8 macro, Tamron 70-300mm zoom and Tamron 10-24mm super wide angle zoom, but in fact I only used the super wide angle and the sigma std zoom for all the shots I took.
 In order to balance up the digital/film combination I also took along a Pentax SFXn SLR loaded with Fuji Superia 400ASA.

 The only real plan we had for the day was to visit the model village which I remember going to when I was a child and we came and stayed in Gloucester with my Aunt Mary.